tidyverse/tidyverse.org/content/blog/tune-parallel/index.md

  * Since tidymodels treats validation sets as a single resample, you can't parallel process at all.

 Parallel processing is somewhat unpredictable.
 While you might have a lot of cores (or machines) to throw at the problem, adding more might not help.
-This really depends on the model and the data.
+This really depends on the model, the size of the data, and the parallel strategy used (i.e. forking vs socket).

 To illustrate how this approach utilizes parallel workers, we'll use a case where there are 7 model tuning parameter values along with 5-fold cross-validation.
 This visualization shows how the tasks are allocated to the worker processes: